 Protect your throat in extreme weather.

 When exercising outdoors, avoid working out in very cold climates on the same day as a performance because the chilly air will dry out your lungs and throat.
 In desert climates, winter or summer, drink an extra 2 glasses of water a day, to total 80 oz. per day.
 In most climates, drink 64 oz. to keep your voice fit.
 In any climate avoid heavy activity outdoors when it is hot.
 It will dehydrate your voice.
 Running on roadways with steady traffic is a bad idea for your voice.
 If running on urban streets, wait until the pollution is at it’s lowest: in the misty morning or in the cool sundown.

-Workout your body for 30 minutes on the days that you sing.
+Exercise vigorously for 30 minutes on the days that you sing.

 Choose an activity you enjoy that gets you breathing hard and starts your heart pumping.
 Whether you exercise in a health club or at home to a favorite DVD, out on a hiking trail or bike ride, its all good!